Medicare Advantage Part C All-in-One Plan Right for You?

 How a Medicare Advantage Part C plan pays with Medicare

-Before the Part C plan pays, you will have to pay any set co-pay or co-insurance if applicable- for that particular service or procedure.
-All of the co-pay and co-insurance payments that you make go toward your maximum out-of-pocket for the Part C plan you’re enrolled in… for that calendar year.
-Then it starts over the next year.
+Before the Part C plan pays, you must pay any set copay or coinsurance, if applicable- for that particular service or procedure.
+All your copay and coinsurance payments go toward your maximum out-of-pocket for the Part C plan you’re enrolled in… for that calendar year.
+Then, it starts over the next year—premiums, benefits, and the maximum out-of-pocket change annually.

 What to expect with ANY Medicare Advantage Part C plan

-Medicare Part C (MA) plans provide your Medicare Part A and Part B benefits in a different way than Original Medicare.
-Before enrolling in a Part C plan, consider the points below:
+Medicare Advantage Part C plans provide your Medicare Part A and Part B benefits in a different way than Original Medicare.
+Before enrolling in a plan, consider the points below:

 • Looking ahead, how often do you plan to travel or be away from your primary home?
 (Different coverage options contain different network restrictions.
 If you are away from home frequently, you will probably want coverage without network restrictions, such as a Medicare Supplement plan.)

 • What are your payment preferences?
-(There is a trade-off between how much you pay in monthly premiums and what you pay when you’re admitted to a hospital or when you see a doctor.
+(There is a trade-off between how much you pay in monthly premiums and what you pay when you’re admitted to a hospital or see a doctor.
 The more you pay in monthly premiums, generally the less you pay when you need services or procedures.
-With low or $0 premium Part C MA plans, you can expect to pay more when you get hospital or medical care, though your plan will have a maximum out-of-pocket limit (up to $7550 per year, as of 2021).
+With low or $0 premium Part C MA plans, you can expect to pay more when you get Hospital or Doctor care, though your plan will have a maximum out-of-pocket limit.

-• Do you take medications that are generally more expensive, such as higher tier drugs?
+• Do you take medications that are generally more expensive, such as higher-tier drugs?
 (Be careful here.
-Before enrolling into any Part C plan that has the Part D Rx coverage included, you must make sure you know what your drug costs will be using the drug coverage included in that Medicare Advantage plan.)
+Before enrolling into any Medicare Advantage Part C plan that includes Part D Rx coverage, you must ensure you know your drug costs when using the drug coverage included in that Medicare Advantage plan.
+This is something we can help you with!)

-Disclaimer: Since you have to have Medicare Part A and Medicare Part B in order to enroll into a MAPD plan, you will still have to continue to pay your Part B premium each month to Medicare- even if the MAPD plan has a $0 premium.
+Disclaimer: Since you must have Medicare Parts A and B to enroll in a MAPD plan, you must continue to pay your Part B monthly premium to Medicare- even if the MAPD plan has a $0 premium.

-In late September, the Centers for Medicare & Medicaid Services (CMS)—the federal agency that oversees the Medicare program—released an overview of the upcoming year in Medicare Advantage Part C and the Part D prescription drug program.
+Each September, the Centers for Medicare & Medicaid Services (CMS)—the federal agency that oversees the Medicare program—releases an overview of the upcoming year in Medicare Advantage Part C and the Part D prescription drug program.
 Among the notable inclusions, CMS expects more people to join Part C plans than ever before, shows a sharp increase in the number of plans available, and reveals the number of plans that will offer expanded benefits.

 Determining whether a Medicare Advantage Part C plan is the right choice for you

-Unfortunately, this difficulty will be worse due to the proliferation of NEW Part C plans for the upcoming plan year and the new, complicated offerings that people will need to wade through.
+Unfortunately, this difficulty will worsen due to the proliferation of NEW Part C plans for the upcoming plan year and the new, complicated offerings that people will need to wade through.

 In addition, CMS is allowing Part C plans new flexibilities to offer certain supplemental benefits.
 While we support increasing the benefits people with Medicare receive from the program, CMS has not provided enough guidance to ensure these benefits are explained thoroughly to people who might choose to enroll.